John Throckmorton (settler): Family

 Gary Boyd Roberts has published a genealogy of John Throckmorton, showing him to be descended in the 15th generation from King Edward I of England and his wife Eleanor of Castile.
 Throckmorton's wife was named Rebecca Farrand, and the couple had six known children, the oldest named Freegift, a son who died unmarried in Jamaica by 1669.
 John married a daughter of Richard and Penelope Stout of Gravesend, New York, and resided in Monmouth County, New Jersey.
 Daughter Deliverance married Reverend James Ashton of Middletown, New Jersey, had seven known children, and was widowed by 1705.
 Job was born about 1651 and became a Deputy in Middletown; his estate was administered by his widow Sarah in 1711.
 Joseph was a mariner and landowner, who died unmarried on a voyage to Barbados in 1690.
 Patience married John Coggeshall and died in 1676.

 Throckmorton descends from nine of the twenty-five Magna Carta Surety Barons: William d'Aubigny, Lord of Belvoir Castle; Hugh Bigod, heir to the earldoms of Norfolk and Suffolk; Roger Bigod, Earl of Norfolk and Suffolk; Gilbert de Clare, heir to the earldom of Hertford; Richard de Clare, Earl of Hertford; John de Lacy, Lord of Pontefract Castle; Saer de Quincy, 1st Earl of Winchester; Robert de Ros (died 1227), Lord of Hamlake Castle; and Robert de Vere, heir to the earldom of Oxford.

-Notable descendants of Throckmorton include Susan B. Anthony; Ellen Louise (Axson) Wilson, first lady of U.S. President Woodrow Wilson; Confederate General James Longstreet; Marilyn Monroe; and Richard Scudder, co-founder of the MediaNews Group, the second-largest newspaper company in the U.S.
+Notable descendants of Throckmorton include Susan B. Anthony; Ellen Louise (Axson) Wilson, first lady of U.S. President Woodrow Wilson; Confederate General James Longstreet; Marilyn Monroe; Benedict Arnold; and Richard Scudder, co-founder of the MediaNews Group, the second-largest newspaper company in the U.S.